JasonGROSSO/Moonshot-project/documents/functional/functional_specifications.md

 - **Tech Debt Specialist**: A software engineer working on legacy code / code with lots of tech debts;

 ## Use Cases

+### Use Case n°1: Outdated / No Documentation

+**Description:** A new arrival in a team finds no documentation or an outdated documentation.

+Actor: User

+Stakeholder: Project Manager and the User

+Preconditions:

+- The documentation is outdated / absent
+- The User has the program installed on his computer
+- The project is in C

+Trigger: There is someone new in the team

+Basic Flow:

+1. A User arrives in the team and is given an outdated documentation or no documentation of the project;
+2. The User turns on his computer and open the program executable;
+3. The User gives the source code of the project to the program;
+4. The program return a folder with the source code organised as a catalog;
+5. The User browse throught the catalog to understand the project.

+Alternative Path:

+- If the program encounter a problem, the User is returned an error message explanning what went wrong;
+- If the User has a question concerning the program he can contact the creator via the GitHub Repository of the product;
+- If the User encounters a problem with the program he can contact the creator via the GitHub Repository of the product;

+### Use Case n°2 Creating Documentation

+### Use Case n°3 Working on Complex Projects

 ## Requirement